warmana/cloudant-docs-fork/source/includes/api/_advanced.md

 Sets the maximum number of past revisions that Cloudant stores information on.

 <aside class="warning" role="complementary" aria-label="tombstones2">Although the documents associated with past revisions are automatically removed, "tombstones" remain with the `_rev` value for that revision.
-If a document has more revisions than the value of `_revs_limit`, Cloudant will delete the tombstones of the oldest revisions.</aside>
+If a document has more revisions than the value of `_revs_limit`, Cloudant deletes the tombstones of the oldest revisions.</aside>

 ### GET /_membership